freedombox/FreedomBox/doc/dev/tutorial/other.rst

 Notice that the app's name, description, etc. are wrapped in the ``_()`` method call.
 This needs to be done for the rest of our app.
-We use the :obj:`~django.utils.translation.ugettext_lazy` in some cases and we use the regular :obj:`~django.utils.translation.ugettext` in other cases.
+We use the :obj:`~django.utils.translation.gettext_lazy` in some cases and we use the regular :obj:`~django.utils.translation.gettext` in other cases.
 This is because in the second case the :obj:`~django.utils.translation.gettext` lookup is made once and reused for every user looking at the interface.
 These users may each have a different language set for their interface.
 Lookup made for one